 The Open Door Project is a multi-faceted support service run by Salvation Army and commissioned by Newport City Council.
 The Open Door Project provides floating support for individuals residing in temporary accommodation across Newport and provides assertive outreach for individuals who are roofless and sleeping rough in Newport.
 There are also drop in facilities seven days a week in Newport.
 For individuals who are sleeping rough they operate an Early Morning Outreach Service providing warm drinks, breakfast snacks and low threshold continuous engagement.
-This is the method by which Newport City Council confirms their official verified rough sleepers to report to Welsh Government.
-To be classified as a verified rough sleeper, an individual needs to be seen and counted on the breakfast run which is carried out daily.
+This is the method by which Newport City Council confirms their official verified people that sleep rough to report to Welsh Government.
+To be classified as a verified person that sleeps rough an individual needs to be seen and counted on the breakfast run which is carried out daily.
 The Open Door Project also offer rapid responsive outreach interventions each working day.
 People that are currently rough sleeping are regularly engaged with and supported at every opportunity to build trust in services.
-The aim is to improve the wellbeing of rough sleepers as much as possible and to create pathways into accommodation.
+The aim is to improve the well-being of people that sleep rough as much as possible and to create pathways into accommodation.